eminchen/tf-intersight-policy-bundle/README.md

 ### Change the following settings to meet your needs

-Go into pools.tf and edit the pools to match what you would like to have in your environment.
-Otherwise you will end up with the following pools:
+Go into variables.tf and edit the default starting point to match what you would like to have in your environment.
+Otherwise you will end up with the following defaulted pools:

 1. ip-pool from 1.1.1.101 -- 199
 2. mac-pool from 00:CA:FE:00:00:01 -- 00:CA:FE:00:00:FF